 Physical damage can be caused by a fire, flood, or other disaster, or by failure of one or more internal components.
 Often this is accompanied by grinding or clicking noises, but sometimes the computer will simply report that it is unable to find a hard disk drive at all.

 In either case, shut down the computer immediately to avoid further damage.
-Contact us for an assessment to determine whether your data is recoverable in-house by software means, or if your computer will need to be sent to our partner, OnTrack Data Recovery.
-Ontrack has world-class facilities and is capable of recovering data even from heavily damaged disks.
+Contact us for an assessment to determine whether your data is recoverable in-house by software means, or if your computer will need to be sent to one of our world-class data recovery partners, capable of recovering data even from heavily damaged disks.